littlezaide/haggadah/02_beforethemeal.md

 2. ‏כַּרְפַּס‎

-Some parsley, lettuce or watercress is distributed to all present who dip it in salt water or in vinegar, and before partaking of it **say in unison:**
+Some parsley, lettuce or watercress (YUM) is distributed to errybody, who's expected to dip it in saltwater or vinegar and eat it **say in unison:**

 *Baruch atto adonai elohenu melech ha‘olom bor-ay p’ri ha’adomo.*